 Joint arrangements are arrangements over which the Group exercises joint control with one or more parties.
 A joint arrangement is either a joint venture or a joint operation.
-A joint venture is a joint arrangement, where the Group has rights to the net assets and obligations for the liabilities relating to the arrangement.
+A joint venture is a joint arrangement, where the Group has rights to the net assets of the arrangement.
+A joint operation is a joint arrangement where the Group has rights to the assets and obligations for the liabilities relating to the arrangement.